 Websites like Fiverr and Upwork are full of graphic artists who can turn photocopies of charts and tables into clean files that are perfectly suited for printed matter.

 Unfortunately, 100+ No BS Watch Tips has been a bit of a disappointment.
 It’s a shame because I know he can do much better.

-Nevertheless, it’s still an enjoyable and informative book to browse with a beer.
+Still, it’s an enjoyable and informative book to read while sipping a beer in the garden.
 Especially if you’re interested in the technical aspect of watches or if you’re an aspiring watchmaker.